aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 the
 [ServiceIntegrationEndpointDelete](https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointDelete)
-endpoint on your project to delete the autoscaler integration endpoint if you don\'t need it for any future purposes.
+endpoint on your project to delete the autoscaler integration endpoint if you don't need it for any future purposes.

 [ServiceUpdate](https://api.aiven.io/doc/#tag/Service/operation/ServiceUpdate)
 endpoint passing `{"service disk autoscaler": {"enabled": true}}` in the